zsquareplusc/python-embedded-launcher/documentation/advanced_usage.rst

 ``^%`` when these lines are put in a ``.bat`` file.

 A 3rd party tool would be resourcehacker_.
-It can even edit exe files with attached zip data without destroying them.
+It can even edit exe files with attached ZIP data without destroying them.

 Alternatively use the sources to recompile the launcher binaries, it really just needs a mingw gcc (which is only a few dozens of megabytes large).
 In that